ReTable/ui-kit/.changeset/large-pants-retire.md

 #### Look and Feel

+Removed properties:

+- `inputAtTheBottom`

+Input at the bottom always now, and chat direction always from top to bottom.

 Property `empty` allows to provide placeholder for empty chat.

 Property `pendingPlaceholder` allows to change pending message.

 Prompt is autosized now and allows max height to 10 lines of text.

+Chat has adapted to the root width, and use condensed styles on small width.